Loredana Zefi: 2019–present: King Lori and Medusa

 In 2019, Loredana collaborated a second time with her partner Mozzik on "Romeo & Juliet" peaking at number two in Germany.
 The two follow-up singles "Labyrinth" and "Jetzt rufst du an", all entered the charts in Austria and Germany.
-The same year, Loredana released her seventh single "Eiskalt" featuring Mozzik, which achieved to be certified gold in Germany and Austria.
-The single marks the third time that both artists have collaborated musically on a recording.
+The same year, Loredana released her seventh single "Eiskalt" featuring Mozzik, which was certified gold in Germany and Austria.
+The single was the third time that the artists collaborated on a recording.
 A month later, she released her debut studio album, King Lori, featuring the commercially successful singles "Genick", "Mit dir" and the number-one single "Kein Plan".
 In November 2019, she emerged as the winner of the Best Swiss Act at the 2019 MTV Europe Music Awards.
 In 2019, Loredana was the second most Googled personality in Switzerland.

 In January 2020, the number one single "Kein Wort" was released in collaboration with German rapper Juju.
-In March 2020, she embarked on the King Lori Tour, which was later cancelled due to the pandemic of the coronavirus disease 2019-20 (COVID-19) in China and its spread to other countries.
+In March 2020, she embarked on the King Lori Tour, which was later cancelled due to the COVID-19 pandemic.
 The same month, she released her next number one singles "Angst" featuring English producer Rymez, and "Du bist mein" with German rapper Zuna.

 Personal life

-Loredana Zefi began a relationship with Kosovo-Albanian rapper Mozzik and married him in 2018.
-She gave birth to the couple's first daughter Hana on 18 December 2018 in Lucerne, Switzerland.
+Loredana Zefi began a relationship with Mozzik and they married in 2018.
+She gave birth to the couple's daughter on 18 December 2018.
 The couple separated in October 2019.
 They were back together again in March 2021, working on a new music project.

+In 2023 Loredana started dating Borussia Dortmund footballer Karim Adeyemi, and they married in a private ceremony in October 2024.

+Legal issues

+In May 2019, Loredana was investigated by authorities in Lucerne, Switzerland on suspicion of fraud.
+She was accused of deceiving a married couple from Valais and obtaining several hundred thousand Swiss francs under false pretenses.
+The alleged scheme began in 2016 and involved the couple transferring large sums of money after being told various fabricated stories.
+Loredana was accused of impersonating a lawyer to solicit further payments, and her brothers were also alleged to have been involved in the scheme.

+After her release, Loredana held a press conference in Pristina, during which she denied wrongdoing.
+She maintains the money was handed over voluntarily back in 2016 and that she was not personally involved in the alleged scheme.
+She also claimed there was no fraud or threats used against the couple.

+In October 2020 the criminal proceedings against Loredana were dropped.
+According to the Lucerne public prosecutor, she admitted the allegations, apologized to the victim, and repaid around 430,000 Swiss francs.
+The victims' lawyer, Fernando Willisch, confirmed that Loredana took responsibility for her wrongdoing, covered the damages, and apologized.

+In November 2025, Loredana and Adeyemi were fined 60 daily payments of €7500 for illegal possession of weapons, after the Federal Police found brass knuckles and a taser in their possession.